aiven/aiven-docs/docs/products/flink/howto/upgrade-flink-version.md

-If you are using Aiven for Apache Flink version 1.16, which will soon reach [end-of-life](/docs/platform/reference/eol-for-major-versions#aiven-for-flink), create a new service for version 1.19 and migrate your applications to continue receiving support and take advantage of the latest enhancements.
+If you are using Aiven for Apache Flink version 1.16, which will soon reach [end-of-life](/docs/platform/reference/eol-for-major-versions#aiven-for-flink), create new service for version 1.19 and migrate your applications to continue receiving support and take advantage of the latest enhancements.

 ### Step 1: Create an Aiven for Apache Flink service